olivierots/Deploy-a-NodeJS-WebApp-Using-Terraform-Docker-Fargate/README.md

 ECS eliminates the need for you to install, operate, and scale your own cluster management infrastructure.Amazon ECS maintains application availability and allows you to scale your containers up or down to meet your application's capacity requirements.

+* Docker: software deployment platform for deploying applications, applications are packaged in containers, it can run on any OS & containers can easily scale.
 ```

 ## ECS is implemented in aws in two ways: EC2 & Fargate ##